 Visit the vegetable market for culture study

-The Lamu Island beautiful narrow streets have not been changed for decades and life here is relaxed.
-Lamu’s Muslim locals act to the same way of life of their lineages, with the significant distinction: currently, the Island’s economy rotates around tourism.
-But, the antique markets still the main source of income to the residents.
+The Lamu Island beautiful narrow streets have not been changed for decades.
+Lamu’s Muslim locals act similar to their forefathers but with a significant distinction.
+Currently, the Island’s economy rotates around tourism.
+However, the antique markets still remain as the main source of income for the residents.

 How to get to Lamu Island

-Lamu is easily accessed by air.
+Lamu is easily accessible by air.
 There are scheduled trips every day from Nairobi and also Mombasa, Diani Beach, and Malindi.
 The Island has an airstrip on the neighboring Manda Island.
 The airfield can also be accessed by private tourists.
+Contact us for inquiries and bookings to Lamu Island in Kenya.